manojknit/StudyBuddy/README.md

-# Study Buddy - A open Source MOOC project
+# Study Buddy - A Open Source MOOC project

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.3.